 Changes in the shape of this gap, by a person’s ability to move their vocal cords, will produce changes in the pitch (highness or lowness) of the sound produced.
 This is very similar to the way a musical wind instrument works.
 The shape of the person’s throat, nose and mouth determines the quality of the sound, which is why everyone’s voice is different.

 Causes of voices changes

 It is clear that anything that affects the size and shape of the vocal cords, or interferes with air passing through them, will affect the voice.

-Many minor infections will cause a temporary swelling of the cords, known as laryngitis, producing a hoarse voice.
-This can become a chronic problem for people who spend a lot of time in dusty atmospheres, are exposed to smoke or who use their voice excessively (for example, singers).
+- Inflammation of the larynx — laryngitis.
+Many minor infections can cause temporary inflammation and swelling of the cords, known as laryngitis, producing a hoarse voice.
+Straining your voice can also cause hoarseness for a few days.
+This can become a chronic problem for people who: have allergies; are exposed to smoke; have problems with reflux (gastro-oesophageal reflux disease); drink alcohol excessively; or use their voice excessively (for example, singers or teachers).

-Hormone changes affect the voice.
-This is why boys’ voices ‘break’ around puberty, some pregnant women notice a deeper voice and older men sometimes have a squeaky voice.
-Lack of thyroid hormone causes swelling of the vocal cords and a husky voice.
+- Hormone changes can affect the voice.
+This is why boys’ voices ‘break’ around puberty and some pregnant women notice a deeper voice.
+Lack of thyroid hormone sometimes causes swelling of the vocal cords and a husky voice.

-Damage to the nerves to the larynx can interfere with movement of the vocal cords and affect speech.
-Occasionally, psychological factors are present that result in altered speech.
+- Damage to the nerves to the larynx can interfere with movement of the vocal cords and affect speech.

 If you, or someone you know, has had a persistent change to their voice it is wise to seek medical advice to be sure there is no serious cause.